TOSIT-IO/tdp-website/content/reports/230609-contributors.md

 ---
+type: contributors
 description: |
   Meeting discussions around TDP builder, TDP website and Git Flow.
 ---

-# Meeting notes June 9th, 2023
+# Notes from June 9th, 2023

 - Docker Out Of Docker (DooD) and Gradle for tdp-builder: PR to be splited in 2 (Romain)
 - Close PR 0.8.0 and release 0.7.2 (Pierre)